redmic-project/info/README.md

 # REDMIC

-For several years the OAG Foundation has developed  a integrative repository for all kind of marine data (oceanographical, biological, dynamical, exploitations, transit, etc).
+For several years the OAG Foundation has developed an integrative repository for all kind of marine data (oceanographical, biological, dynamical, exploitations, transit, etc).
 The application is still under development but in [www.redmic.es](https://redmic.es) you can gather an idea of its capacities, goals, and of what has been already